-- ► If the screen is called up with a Screen switch function, the substitution configured in the function is used in Runtime. - ▶ If the screen is called up using the Command Sequencer module or the menu, Runtime gets the screen and the substitution from the project configuration in the respective command action.
+- If the screen is called up with a Screen switch function, the substitution configured in the function is used in Runtime. - If the screen is called up using the Command Sequencer module or the menu, Runtime gets the screen and the substitution from the project configuration in the respective replace in screen property.
 If there is no substitution configured in the command action, Runtime gets the screen and the substitution from the command group.
-If there is also no substitution configured in the command group, there is no replacement. - ▶ When clicking on a dynamic element that has new set value input configured, Runtime gets the screen and the substitution from the setpoint input command action.
+If there is also no replace in screen configured in the command group, there is no replacement. - When clicking on a dynamic element that has new set value input configured, Runtime gets the screen and the substitution from the setpoint input command action.
+If the command input group does not contain a write set value action, the replace in screen of the status input, lock or command input group is taken into account.